Free Dev Day — June 25 — Virtual

 ALTER PIPE DEV_LZ.TPCH_CUSTOMER_SYS.stg_customer_pp REFRESH;

-Once this done, you should see data is appearing in the target tables and the stream on these tables.
-As you would notice, number of rows in a stream is exactly the same as in the base table.
-This is because we didn't process/consumed the delta of that stream yet.
+Once this done, we should see data is appearing in the target tables and the stream on these tables.
+As we'd expect, the number of rows in the streams are the same as in the tables.
+That's because we haven't yet consumed the content of the streams, and the tables had zero rows when we created the streams.
 Stay tuned!

 -- DV: Inspecting Streams ------------------------------------------------------